Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 sidebar_position: 1
 ---

-# Deploy the AI Unlimited template from the console
+# Deploy the AI Unlimited template from the AWS Management Console

+[Add declarative sentence that sums this up.
+Are there logical sections (to get the right-side TOC)?]

 :::note
-If the account deploying AI Unlimited does not have sufficient IAM permissions to create IAM roles or IAM policies, contact your cloud administrator.
+References to AWS Management Console fields and buttons are accurate as of April 7, 2024.
 :::

-To deploy AI Unlimited from the AWS Management Console, do the following:

-1. Sign on to your AWS account on the AWS Management Console.
+1. From the AWS Management Console, sign in to your AWS account.
-2. Check the **AWS Region** displayed in the upper-right corner of the navigation bar and change it if necessary.
-Teradata recommends selecting a region closest to your primary work location.
+2. Select the AWS region in which to deploy the engine.
+Teradata recommends selecting the region closest to your primary work location.
-3. Go to **CloudFormation** > **Create Stack**.
-Select **Create Stack** and select **With new resources (standard)**.
+3. In **CloudFormation**, select **Create Stack**, then **With new resources (standard)**.
+4. Select **Upload a template file**.
-4. Select **Template is ready**, and then upload one of the downloaded AI Unlimited template files from the Teradata AI Unlimited GitHub repository.
-This template deploys a single instance with AI Unlimited running in a container controlled by systemd.
+5. Upload an AI Unlimited CloudFormation template that you download from the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
+The template deploys a single instance with AI Unlimited running in a container controlled by systemd.
-    - [ai-unlimited-with-alb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-alb.yaml) CloudFormation template for use cases where AI Unlimited is hosted behind the application load balancer.
+    - [ai-unlimited-with-alb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-alb.yaml)&mdash;Use if AI Unlimited is hosted behind the ***("the" or "an"?)*** application load balancer.
-    - [ai-unlimited-with-nlb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-nlb.yaml) loudFormation template for use cases where AI Unlimited is hosted behind the network load balancer.
+    - [ai-unlimited-with-nlb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-nlb.yaml)&mdash;Use if AI Unlimited is hosted behind the ***("the" or "a"?)*** network load balancer.
-    - [ai-unlimited-without-lb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-without-lb.yaml) loudFormation template for use cases where load balancers are not used.
+    - [ai-unlimited-without-lb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-without-lb.yaml)&mdash;Use if load balancers are not used. ***("a load balancer is not...")***

-5. Review the parameters for the template.
-Provide values for the parameters that require input.
-For all other parameters, review the default settings and customize them as necessary.
-When you finish reviewing and customizing the parameters, choose **Next**.
+5. Review the deployment parameters.
+Provide values for those that AWS and your organization require.

-In the section, parameters are listed by category:
 <details>

-<summary>AWS instance and network parameters</summary>
+<summary>**AWS instance and network parameters**</summary>
 | Parameter | Description | Required? | Default | Notes
 |---------|-------------|-----------|-----------|-----------|
 | InstanceType | The EC2 instance type that you want to use for the service. | Required with default | t3.small | Teradata recommends using the default instance type to save costs. |